zwhan166/integration-test-python-behave/README.md

-# Solution to Sogeti Interview Task #
+# Integration Test via Python and Behave #

 ## Introduction ##

-This project is a solution to the interview task by Sogeti.
+This project is an example of integration test with Python and Behave.

 ## Environment ##